 - Age under 1 year old

-- Pain is SEVERE (and not improved after 2 hours of pain medicine)
+- Pain is SEVERE and not better 2 hours after taking pain medicine

 - Won't stand or walk